 Research Case Study · Kennesaw State University · Summer 2020

-Animal Crossing as community infrastructure during a pandemic.
+Animal Crossing as a new third space during a pandemic

 Role